boscohyun/react-isometric-tilemap/README.md

 the [demo app] first!

 It was [originally written by Ramiro Rojo][1] in JavaScript.
-This project forks it and then rewrote it in TypeScript and let it work on Deno and Aleph.js.
+This project forked it and then rewrote it in TypeScript and let it work on Deno & Aleph.js.

 [Tag badge]: https://img.shields.io/github/v/tag/boscohyun/react-isometric-tilemap
 [Deno module]: https://deno.land/x/react_isometric_tilemap